camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-bedrock.md

 Be sure the model is available on your region, that your model can invoke the `Converse` action, and you are using a user with adequate rights.

 `New Message` is either the first message (to start a conversation) or is the next message from an already started conversation
-`Messages History` is the history of the conversation that should always be passed.
+`Message History` is the history of the conversation that should always be passed.
 If not set, this will be a new conversation

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.